tharunkumaran2006/Linux-IPC-Shared-memory/README.md

 # PROGRAM:

-Developed by : MOHAMMED SAAJID S
+Developed by : THARUN V K

-Register Number : 212223240093
+Register Number : 212223230231

 ## Write a C program that illustrates two processes communicating using shared memory.